 The modification to mechanical systems offered by gears is an advanced example of simple machines.
 Mechanical engineers design gear systems for machines of all forms for industry and everyday life.
 Gears may be used in various configurations ranging from very simple (binary set-up) to very complex (compound gear pairs).
 Gears are seen in many different devices, such as mechanical watches/chronographs, film cameras and automobiles.
 The study of gear systems is often neglected in K-6 education due to its complexity; however, this exercise in racing robots aims to simplify a central concept for many mechanical engineers, the "big impact" effects of using gears in two different configurations.

-The teacher should be familiar with LEGO MINDSTORMS NXT as a building and programming platform.
-The following Internet site provides primers for NXT building and programming.
+The teacher should be familiar with LEGO MINDSTORMS EV3 as a building and programming platform.
+The following Internet site provides primers for EV3 building and programming.

-Knowledge of pairing NXT Intelligent Bricks via Bluetooth is necessary.
-The following Internet sites provide instructive steps for pairing NXT bricks using Bluetooth.
+Knowledge of pairing EV3 Intelligent Bricks via Bluetooth is necessary.
+The following Internet sites provide instructive steps for pairing EV3 bricks using Bluetooth.

 After this activity, students should be able to: